pofatu/pofatu-data/README.md

 ;
 ```

-Saving this query as file `query.sql` and running it as
+Saving this query to a file `query.sql` and running it as

 ```shell script
 $ cat query.sql | sqlite3 dist/pofatu.sqlite -csv -header